WorkBright Logo

 The third lever is integration done right, which gets to the heart of how leading platforms integrate I-9 and E-Verify workflows at scale.
 Most organizations have tried the traditional route: a point-to-point API connection between their HRIS and their I-9 system.
 It works, but it's expensive to build, slow to deploy, hard to maintain, and nearly impossible to scale.
 When something breaks or you want to add a new data field, you're back in the ticketing queue with IT.

-There's a better approach — one that puts workflow configuration in the hands of HR instead of developers, dramatically reduces implementation time, and creates an automated I-9 verification process that runs in the background while your team focuses on exceptions that actually require human judgment.
+There's a better approach, one that puts workflow configuration in the hands of HR instead of developers, dramatically reduces implementation time, and creates an automated I-9 verification process that runs in the background while your team focuses on exceptions that require human judgment.

-WorkBright's no-code integration model is built around this, and seeing it in action is worth more than reading about it.
+WorkBright's no-code integration model is built around this idea.
 The full walkthrough — including a live demo of how a status change in an HRIS triggers an end-to-end I-9 workflow without a single manual step — is featured in our webinar, Form I-9: From Automations to Integrations.

 Other important considerations for integration